diamant3/awesome-open-organizations/README.md

 # Awesome Open Organization

-An awesome list of open-source organizations open to join :heart:
+An awesome list of open-source organizations open to join.
 - **Open** as open-source
 - **Open** as open for membership